 It is up to the organizer to further divide the classes, this may be necessary especially if a high number of registrations in a class correlate with a small size of the show ring.
 In this case the recommendation is a classification by color.
 It may be appropriate, for example by the Collies, to split the Open Class into Open Sable (Sable, incl.
 Sable Merle), Open Tri (Tricolor, incl.
 Blue Merle) and Open White (White, incl.
 Harlequin), especially for the rough collies.
 If possible, smooth and rough should be judged separated from each other.
 If a sufficient number of registrations exist, separate titles can be awarded up to BOB.
 Subsequently they can compete against each other at the BIS(S) (see below).

 In addition to the regular judgement of the particular classes further competitions can be offered.
 Evaluation is at the discretion of the judge.
 If several judges are involved in judging the classes, the competitions should also be judged jointly by the judges of the particular breeds.
 In the case of BIS also breed overlapping.

 7.1.
 Group Competitions

 All dogs that were registered and presented in one of the above stated classes (see 6) and were judged at least with “Good”, or that started in the Honorary or Veteran Class (certificates have to be provided) have the opportunity to take part in group competitions if the following requirements are met:

-At least three dogs (without distinction of sex) of the same breed with the same kennel name
+Breeders Group (Zuchtgruppe): At least three dogs (without distinction of sex) of the same breed with the same kennel name, registered by the breeder

-One dog or one bitch with at least four of its offspring of both sexes and deriving from at least two litters.
+Progeny Group (Nachzuchtgruppe): One dog or one bitch with at least four of its offspring of both sexes and deriving from at least two litters, registered by the breeder or stud dog owner.
 The quality of the single offspring is judged as well as the phenotypically conformance with the parent.